TangoraBox/ResumeFX/README.md

 - Mobile layout

+- Double spaces on summary fields will be replaced with line breaks

 - `Dockerfile`, `docker-compose-yml` and `.gitlab-ci.yml` CI/CD example files

 - JSON file can be loaded externally to allow file edition without redeploy the project (see `docker-compose.yml`)